KorfLab/FRAG_project/README.md

 	tr ' ' '\t' < GSE34318_dhsites_region.bed  | grep wtleaf| sort -k 1,1 -k 2n,2n   > GSE34318_dhsites_region_sorted.bed
 	./bed2gff.pl GSE34318_dhsites_region_sorted.bed  > DHS.gff

+Now combine with main file:

+	cat DHS.gff >> all_TAIR10_features.gff
+	sort -k 1,1 -k 4n,4n  all_TAIR10_features.gff > tmp.gff; mv tmp.gff all_TAIR10_features.gff

+Now compare to our master GFF files of breakpoints.
+Again we may want to try several breakpoint region sizes (and do this for 2x and 3x).
+Will use a wrapper script that will look at FRAG00045 and FRAG00062 (2x and 3x) for various sizes.
+Commands will again be in the form
+of:

+	./overlap_between_two_gff_files.pl --breakpoint_gff FRAG00062_2x.gff --feature_gff DHS.gff --shuffles 1000 --verbose --bp 10000 > FRAG00062_2x_breakpoints_s1000_L10000.tsv